 Your Pillow’s Best Friend: The Pillow Protector

-A zippered pillow protector or pillow cover is an essential shield.
-It creates a barrier against moisture, oils, and allergens, keeping the actual pillow much cleaner for longer, drastically reducing the need for frequent deep cleaning.
-We recommend using a cotton pillowcase or cotton removable cover.
+A protector creates a barrier against moisture, oils, and allergens, keeping the actual pillow much cleaner for longer and drastically reducing the need for frequent deep cleaning.
+We highly recommend using a cotton pillowcase over a cotton removable cover to ensure maximum breathability.

 Step 1: Prep for the Wash